-REQUEST COMMIT(T,v), T an access to X
+REQUEST_COMMIT(T,v), T an access to X

 The CREATE input operation starts an access transaction at the object.
-(Thus, it corresponds to the invocation of an instance of one of the object's "operations".)
 Similarly, the REQUEST_COMMIT output indicates that an access transaction has finished its work, and includes a value recording the results.
 The INFORM_COMMIT and INFORM_ABORT input operations tell X that some transaction (not necessarily an access to X) has committed or aborted, respectively.